 Therefore, 100 ml x 4 = 400 ml/hr

-If you need to give something over a few hours, you just divide your amount by the amount of hours.
+If you need to give something over a few hours, you just divide your amount by the number of hours.

 Let’s say you need to give 500 ml IVPB Vancomycin over two hours.